chungusg/hotlink-archive-template/README.md

 **This guide is for an easy way to host files for hotlinking on AO3 or elsewhere, using github and cloudflare pages.**

 I've encountered far too many dead links in fanfics and forums simply because a hosting service decided to dump older files, or they decided to change their TOS to no longer allow hotlinking or certain kinds of content (nsfw, fictional graphic content).
-See **Optional Steps** for even more options.

 This is an easy, barebones way to permanently host images that you don't want deleted unexpectedly or that you can't host elsewhere.
 (Emphasis on barebones.
 This will not be a nice portfolio style site.
 Unless you decide to code that yourself!)
 You can follow the link above for an example of this type of site.

 **It is also EASY to upload and use on mobile devices after initial setup!**

+See **Optional Steps** for even more custom options, such as hosting on PC instead of github.

 ### Tools you will need:

-- **Cloudflare Pages/Workers** is a free to use static site hosting service.
+- **Cloudflare Pages** is a free to use static site hosting service.
 This will publish your files and make them available online.
 This will publish your files and make them available online.
 There is a limit to the amount of data you can upload for free, but you can pay for proper hosting if you want to exceed it.

 - **Github** is a code sharing/storage platform.
 Your files will go here first before being published on Pages.
 You can edit and upload files through your browser at github.com, or through Github Desktop, a program you install on your computer.
 There are limits to Github repositories, but they are also generous (suggested 1GB to 5GB per repo).